rune/rune/docs/docs/publishing/simulating-multiplayer.md

 ### How to share links for playtesting?

-In case you want other devs to help you playtest your game, [publish your game](publishing-your-game.md) to get the playtest link that you can share with them.
+In case you want other devs to help you playtest your game, you can [upload your game](publishing-your-game.md) to get a playtest link that you can share with them.
+This link will work even before the game has been reviewed.